 Tax credits recipients to receive £300 autumn cost-of-living payment from Friday

-HM Revenue and Customs is making the payments to eligible tax credits customers across the UK between November 10 and 19.
+HM Revenue and Customs making payments to eligible tax credits customers between 10 and 19 November

+Related video: Martin Lewis reveals second wave of cost of living support

 Around 840,000 households who receive tax credits and no other qualifying benefits will receive their £300 autumn cost-of-living payment from Friday to help with everyday bills.